Description

 Risk and Exploitability

 The CVSS score of 5.3 denotes moderate severity.
-No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score is < 1%, indicating a very low but nonzero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
 Exploitation requires the ability to submit inference requests that share a GPU with other tenants; the attacker would then benefit from residual GPU memory to read data from other users.
 The primary consequence is confidentiality loss of tenant data in a shared‑GPU environment.

 Remediation